September 16, 2020

 I see another truth hiding in this last phrase: “Go now and leave your life of sin.”Jesus sets us free from the penalty of sin and, even better, he sets us free from the power of sin.
 That’s the rest of the gospel—we can actually leave our life of sin.

 Lord Jesus Christ, Son of God, have mercy on me, a sinner.
 Amen.

 1. What do you make of this distinction between guilt and shame and how they work together?

 2. Have you given Jesus your shame yet?
 What are you waiting for?

-3. O.K. can’t resist—what do you think Jesus was writing in the sand?
+3. Okay, I can’t resist—what do you think Jesus was writing in the sand?